❓

 Atlendis is a capital-efficient DeFi protocol enabling uncollateralized crypto lending to institutional borrowers.
 Atlendis enables lenders to deposit digital assets in a single pool per asset and per borrower, and to earn liquidity rewards while funds are unused and additional rewards as funds are lent out.

 The Atlendis protocol v2 has been audited by two independent audit companies.
-Audit reports are being finalised, and will be shared once ready, shortly after v2 is released.
+Audit reports can be found in the Safety & Audit section of the documentation.

-Anyone can use the protocol to lend assets.
-Only whitelisted institutional borrowers can take out a loan, for more information please refer to the borrower FAQ.
+Anyone can use the protocol to lend assets after complying with our KYC & AML requirements.
+Only authorised institutional borrowers can take out a loan, for more information please refer to the borrower FAQ.

 At launch, the Atlendis protocol is operating on the Polygon network.